top of page

 Neighbourhood 5

-The best spot to get some pre and post-game food and drink by foot is to head north of the Exhibition, under the Gardiner Expressway and Go Train, and head to the Liberty Village neighbourhood of Toronto.
-There, fans will find several options – these would include Williams Landing, The Craft Brasserie & Grill, Magic Oven, and Brazen Head Irish Pub.
-Of course, if fans head east towards downtown, they will find a whole host of other options near the Rogers Centre and Scotiabank Arena, but those will probably require a vehicle of sorts to get there.
+The best spot to get some pre and post game food and drink by foot is to head north of the Exhibition, under the Gardiner Expressway and Go Train and head to the Liberty Village neighbourhood of Toronto.
+There, fans will find a number of options – these would include Williams Landing, The Craft Brasserie & Grill, Magic Oven and Brazen Head Irish Pub.
+Of course if fans head east towards downtown, they will find a whole host of other options near the Rogers Centre and Scotiabank Arena, but those will probably require a vehicle of sorts to get there.

-Toronto remains a top-notch location for a vacation.
-The number of other entertainment attractions in Toronto may be too numerous to name.
+Toronto remains a top notch location for a vacation.
+The number of other entertainment attractions in Toronto may be too numerous to name off.
 A highlight on the Exhibition grounds is the annual Canadian National Exhibition.
 The annual fair is how thousands of Canadians ring out the summer with the annual Labour Day weekend event.
-Mid-July brings the Honda Indy Toronto to the Exhibition and the street course runs through the Exhibition at breakneck speeds.
+Mid July brings the Honda Indy Toronto to the Exhibition and the street course runs through the Exhibition at breakneck speeds.
 The Royal Agricultural Winter Fair and Medieval Times also happen on the Exhibition Grounds.

 Most of the major hotels are found closer to downtown proper however, the Gladstone Hotel and the Drake Hotel are both close by but very luxurious and pricey.
 A new hotel on the Exhibition grounds, Hotel X Toronto, is also among the luxurious hotels in the city.